-Since gravel extraction operations were conducted outside of the western snowy plover breeding season in 2015, no plover surveys were conducted.
-In 2014, four snowy plover surveys were conducted on both the Truck Shop and 3-Mile bars.
-No snowy plovers were detected on the 2014 surveys.
-Although methods have not been consistent over all years, the 2014 surveys marked more than 12 years of snowy plover surveys on the HRC gravel bars along the Eel River, all with negative results.
+Pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations in 2016.
+No snowy plovers were detected.
+Although methods have not been consistent over all years, the 2016 surveys marked more than 13 years of snowy plover surveys on the HRC gravel bars along the Eel River, all with negative results for snowy plovers.

-There may be several reasons why snowy plovers are not nesting further upriver than their current extent, for example on the HRC river bars.
+There may be several reasons why snowy plovers are not nesting further upriver than their current extent, including on the HRC river bars.
 Some biologists have suggested a difference in nesting habitat; for example increasing confinement of the river channel and narrowing of the canyon, and differences in nesting substrate (for example, see previous HRC annual reports).
 Recent research indicates that snowy plovers nest on wider beaches compared to random locations (Patrick and Colwell 2014).

-In the Recovery Plan for the Pacific Coast Population of the Western Snowy Plover (USFWS 2007) HRC lands fall within Recovery Unit 2, including Del Norte, Humboldt, and Mendocino counties.
+In the Recovery Plan for the Pacific Coast Population of the Western Snowy Plover (USFWS 2007) HRC lands fall within Recovery Unit 2 (RU2), including Del Norte, Humboldt, and Mendocino counties.

-Colwell et al (2015) reported that for the sixth consecutive year, the breeding population grew (from 51 to 61 adults), primarily due to at least 26 immigrants breeding for the first time in this Recovery Unit.
+Colwell et al (2015) reported that for the sixth consecutive year, the breeding population grew (from 51 to 61 adults), primarily due to at least 26 immigrants breeding for the first time in RU2.

 Snowy plovers bred at eight sites including Clam Beach, Eel River Wildlife Area, and Centerville Beach.
 Most young fledged from the Eel River Wildlife Area and Centerville Beach.
 Most nest failures stemmed directly or indirectly from predation, especially at Clam Beach.
-Reproductive success for Recovery Unit 2 remains below the estimated value needed to maintain the population.
+Reproductive success for RU2 remains below the estimated value needed to maintain the population.
 No plovers were detected on lower Eel River gravel bars for the fifth consecutive year (Colwell, et al 2015).